Independent research and operating notes on AI agent governance.

 The declaration trap

-Platform leaders are now surrounded by repos that mention agent frameworks, orchestration libraries, MCP patterns, or agent-specific configuration.
+Engineering and platform leaders are now surrounded by repos that expose agent frameworks, orchestration libraries, MCP patterns, deployment configuration, and agent-specific workflows.
 Those signals matter.
-They show where teams are experimenting and where future delivery surface may emerge.
-But they are not the same thing as deployed, bound, and governable runtime actors.
+They show where teams are building real delivery paths.
+But they are still not the same thing as bound and governable runtime actors.

 The report makes that distinction measurable.
-Almost every completed target declared agents.
-Only a small minority showed deployable-agent signals.
+Most targets declared agents.
+Almost as many showed deployed-agent signals.
 None of the detected agents were binding-complete.
-The public repo surface is therefore rich in declarations and thin on operational completeness.
+The public repo surface is therefore rich in deployment markers and still thin on operational completeness.

 The mistake many organizations make is collapsing all of those states into one idea called "agent adoption."
 That turns a useful platform question into an ambiguous governance label.
 The better move is to preserve the lifecycle stages.